 At some point in pregnancy, your thoughts will turn to birth and life with your new baby.
 And, as an experienced pregnancy, birth and early parenting practitioner, I have a few ideas for you…

-Join the Birth, Baby & Family Forum – for information and to ask questions about pregnancy, birth and all things baby.
+Join the Birth, Baby & Family Community – for information and to ask questions about pregnancy, birth and all things baby.

 Get some good birth preparation – don’t assume that all antenatal classes and teachers are the same.
 It’s important to do some research and to go on recommendation.
-As an experienced birth professional, my opinion is to go to group pregnancy yoga or pilates but get tailored, professional birth prep to focus on your needs for information and reassurance.
+As an experienced birth professional, my opinion is to professional birth preparation to focus on your needs for information, skills and reassurance.
 An antenatal teacher with good training and lots of experience can make all the difference to you.